LightningPeach/lnd-gc-deploy/README.md

   kubectl create -f lnd-pod.yml
   ```

+### Deployment on own server

-Also you can deploy LND on your own from docker container.
+Also you can deploy LND on your own server from docker container.
 You will need to open ports 9735 (for peer access),
 and 8080 (for managing from a smartphone).